Streamline AI search pipelines with SQL

 Three primitives turn ordinary SQL into a continuously fresh pipeline from your operational data to any vector or search index.

-Connect Postgres, MySQL, Kafka, webhooks, and other operational systems over CDC.
+Connect Postgres, MySQL, SQL Server, Kafka, and other operational systems.

 Key capabilities